-What should I do if I do not want to take part?
+What should I do if I do not want my relative to take part?

-If you do not want your data to be included, please tell someone who works in your care home.
-They will make sure your details are removed from the list.
+If you do not want your relative's data to be included, please tell someone who works in their care home.
+They will make sure the details are removed from the list.